 converter (DAC) through the Transmitter Algorithm subsystem.
 The Transmitter Algorithm

 subsystem is implemented as simple pass-through wires, and the Receiver Algorithm

-for the Receiver Algorithm subsystem.
+the Receiver Algorithm subsystem.
 The processor writes the

 SrcSelReg register to select either the test source from the